-Authorization and resource servers SHOULD use mechanisms for senderconstrained access tokens to prevent token replay as described in Section 4.8.1.1.2 of [$\underline{\text{I-D.ietf-oauth-security-topics}}$].
-The use of Mutual TLS for OAuth 2.0 [$\underline{\text{RFC8705}}$] is RECOMMENDED.
+Authorization and resource servers SHOULD use mechanisms for senderconstrained access tokens to prevent token replay as described in Section 4.8.1.1.2 of [I-D.ietf-oauth-security-topics].
+The use of Mutual TLS for OAuth 2.0 [RFC8705] is RECOMMENDED as the method of sender-constrained access tokens.
+Another method of achieving sender-constrained tokens is described in [I-D.ietf-oauth-dpop].